 Second Master's Degree

 Students with a master’s degree in another field are evaluated individually to determine course equivalencies.
-Students studying for a second master’s degree may transfer (or apply Madonna University credits) up to a maximum of 12 graduate schedule hours toward a second master’s degree.
+Students studying for a second master’s degree may transfer (or apply Madonna University credits) up to a maximum of 12 graduate credits toward a second master’s degree.
 These credits must be relevant to the second degree program and no more than eight years old.
-Students must complete a minimum of 24 s.h. of graduate course work, which may include a thesis or research project, at Madonna University,
+Students must complete a minimum of 24 cr. of graduate course work, which may include a thesis or research project, at Madonna University.

 Enrollment in Courses by Senior Students

-Madonna University students of Senior Standing with a GPA of 3.0 or higher may register for up to six schedule hours of graduate courses with approval of the specialty department and the Dean of the Graduate School.
+Madonna University students of senior standing with a GPA of 3.0 or higher may register for up to 6 cr. of graduate courses with approval of the specialty department and the Dean of the Graduate School.
 Credits may be used in only one of the following two ways:

 - To meet requirements for the bachelor's degree and thus appear on the undergraduate transcript